ucsb-cs56-webapps/ucsb-cs56-catfinder/README.md

             sc.close();
 ```

-We want to store every pet into a PetModel.
-Note the layout of the JSON file retrieved from the API.
+We will then store every pet in the JSON file as a PetModel by following the steps below:

-Each pet in the array of pets can be made into a JSONObject.
-Then each field in that can also be made into
-a JSONObject.
-For each JSONObject, .get("<field>") can be called to retrieve its value or JSONObject.
+1. Create a new JSONObject from the string read by the scanner.
+2. For each JSONObject, "<JSONObject>".get("<field>") can be called to retrieve the corresponding value.
+In our case, make each pet in the array of pets into a JSONObject and cast each field in pet to a JSONObject.
+Notice that some fields in the JSON tree have brackets instead of curly brackets, which means they need to be casted to a JSONArray instead of a JSONObject.
-Calling .toString() on a JSON Object will return the string of its values.
+3. After getting to the innermost layer, we call .toString() on the JSON Object to return the string of its values.

 Watch out for fields that can be empty.
-Trying to create an object from it will cause an error.
-Avoid this by checking
-if the length of the object is 0.
+Trying to create an object from it will cause an error, which can be avoided by checking if the length of the object is 0.

 The idea here is to iterate through the JSON array of pets.
 Parse the data from each pet, store it in a
 PetModel, and then add it to an ArrayList of PetModels.